Write "yes" on the following text-area to display the CTA section

-Over the last 12 months, the world has seen some of the largest data breaches and cyber attacks in history, which included global consultancy, Michael Page.
-As the attacks of last year have shown, recruiters are a prime target for cybercriminals.
+Over the last 12 months, the world has seen some of the largest data breaches and cyber attacks in history, including Facebook.
+Recruitment agencies have long been a target for attacks.
 Why?
 Because recruiters hold the one thing that hackers love: data, and lots of it.

 But there’s a silver lining: there’s big business to be made in the cyber security.

-The average salary for a cybersecurity professional rose by five per cent in 2016 to £57,706 (Experis), £5,000 more than the average technology job (CW).
+The average salary for a cybersecurity professional rose by 7% from 2017 to 2018.
 The sector is lucrative for both candidates and recruiters, but there’s a catch; there simply aren’t enough people to fill these roles.
 If this skills gap persists, who will come to your rescue when you become the victim of a cyber attack?

 Getting your head out of the sand